armandofox/armandofox.github.io/_pages/music-theater/bio-music.md

 Boriskin](https://www.facebook.com/MichaelBoriskin/) and others as well as music theory, ear training, ensemble performance, choir, arranging... the whole enchilada.
-He grew up in New York City and loves musicals; he's Music Directed about thirty of them, including several original orchestrations or reductions for both classic and new works.
+He grew up in New York City and loves musicals; he's Music Directed about thirty of them and created several original orchestrations or reductions for both classic and new works.
+By day he is a computer science professor at UC Berkeley, and as far as he knows, he's the author of the best book on music direction written by a computer scientist (pianoconductor.com) and the best computer science textbook written by a music director (saasbook.info).
+Check out
+his other ongoing music project at CantosDeMiTierra.com.